incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/trade.md

 To trade from USDT to BTC, a trading path could simply be `[USDT-BTC-A]`, or it could be `[USDT-ETH-A, ETH-PRV-B, PRV-BTC-A]` depending on which part gives a better receiving amount.
 Note that ordering of pools matters because it requires the next pool must contain the buying token of the previous pool.
 For example, `[USDT-ETH-A, PRV-BTC-A, ETH-PRV-B]` is not a valid trading path.
+Furthermore, the more pools in a trading path, the more trading fee you have to pay.
+For the above example, the trading path with the only pool `[USDT-BTC-A]` will pay less trading fee than the one consisting of `[USDT-ETH-A, ETH-PRV-B, PRV-BTC-A]`.

 To check status of a trade, we use the function `CheckTradeStatus`.
 See more detail in the following example.